0xc3u/Indiko.Maui.Controls.Chat/samples/Brainstorm.md

 ### 15. **Dynamic Message Bubbles**
    - Support for rich text, markdown, or inline links within messages.

-### 16. **Reaction/Interaction Metrics**
-   - Show a small "reaction summary" (e.g., who liked/loved/reacted to a message) when hovering over or tapping the reactions.

 ### 17. **Animations**
    - Add smooth animations for sending/receiving messages or reactions.